 OS module in Python provides functions for interacting with the operating system.
 OS comes under Python’s standard utility modules.
 This module provides a portable way of using operating system-dependent functionality.

 os.link() method in Python is used to create a hard link.
-This method create a hard link pointing to source named destination.
+This method creates a hard link pointing to the source named destination.

-To read about hard link, please refer this article.
+To read about the hard link, please refer to this article.

 Note: This method is only available on Windows and Unix platforms.